 Reports must be filed within 30 days after the obligation to report arises.
 However, where the physician has reasonable grounds to believe that the alleged abuse will continue or that the member will sexually abuse other patients, the report must be made immediately.36

 Reports must contain the following information:

-the name of the patient who may have been sexually abused (if the grounds for suspicion are related to a particular patient, and the patient, or the patient’s representative has consented in writing).
-37
+- the name of the patient who may have been sexually abused (if the grounds for reporting are related to a particular patient, and the patient, or the patient’s representative has consented in writing).37

 Generally, reports must be made 30 days after the obligation to report arises.
 Reports must be made immediately, however, when there are reasonable grounds to believe that: